SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Is It Safe to Cycle from San Francisco to Muir Woods?

-If you love to cycle and are considering using this to get from San Francisco to Muir Woods, I do caution that it's a little dangerous.
+If you love to cycle and are considering cycling to get from San Francisco to Muir Woods, I do caution that it's a little dangerous.

 You would start your journey in San Francisco, make your way across the Golden Gate Bridge, and then down through Sausalito.
 You would then follow the trail through Mill Valley and make your way on the two-lane highway to the park entrance.

 This last part of the ride from San Francisco to Muir Woods is on a tight, two-lane highway.
-There are no shoulders and no bike lanes.
+It's long and steep, and there are no shoulders or bike lanes.

 The road also has quite a few twists and turns, so can be quite dangerous as some drivers get a thrill when they whip around the corners quickly.

 I would not recommend this ride unless you are familiar with the road and know how to avoid a potential collision with cars around the corners.
-There are other great cycling options nearby, but I would not recommend this to anyone that hasn't taken this road before by car or tour.
+There are other great cycling options nearby, but I would not recommend this to anyone who hasn't taken this road before.

 Square Bio Pic Jill Loeffler